The Beach

 Snorkeling

 Any goldfish-dealer knows about Lake Tanganyika Cichlids.
-A decade-long research project has Beach1found a rich cichlid population, and a healthy ecosystem in general, at Jakobsen’s beach.
+A decade-long research project has found a rich cichlid population, and a healthy ecosystem in general, at Jakobsen’s beach.
 Strap on your goggles and snorkel, and see them for yourself!
 If you don’t have your own, you can rent goggles, flippers and snorkels from us.

 Boating